ying-teaching/python/install-python.md

 # Python 3 Installation

+If you are not an advanced user, please follow the instructions here to install the latest Python 3 software.
+Please don't install `Anaconda` or other fancy software if you don't know what you are doing.

-## Python 3 vs Python 3
+## Python 3 vs Python 2

 You need Python to interprete/compile your Python program to run it.
 The first task of learning Python is installing Python in your computer.
 There are two major versions of Python: Python 2 and Python 3 and they are not fully compatible.
 Python 2 can not run Python 3 program and vice versa.
 There are many Python 2 programs but Python 2 is no longer developed, you shoud learn Python 3.

-To check if Python is installed in your computer and the Python version, in your command line, run `python`.
-By default, Windows doesn't come with Python but MacOS comes with an old Python 2.
-Try `python3` in MacOS.
-If there is a Python 3 installed, you are done.
+To check if Python is installed in your computer and the Python version, in your command line, run `python --version`.
+By default, Windows doesn't come with Python.

+MacOS comes with an old Python 2, you can check the version using `python --versoin`.
+The MacOS may pre-install an old version Python 3, you can check the version using `python --version`.
+Please keep these preinstalled Python and install the latest Python 3 version.

-## Installation
+## The Latest Python 3 Installation

+Please download and install the latest Python 3 version from [Python Dowland Site](https://www.python.org/downloads/).
+The latest version is something like `3.x.y`.
 You can ignore the specific Python version in the following videos.
-Please download and install the latest Python 3 version -- something like `3.x.y`.
-The steps are similar.
+The steps should be similar for all Python 3 versions.

 ### Windows